 Aron Laszka is an Assistant Professor in the College of Information Sciences and Technology at the Pennsylvania State University.
 Previously, he was an Assistant Professor at the University of Houston, a Research Assistant Professor at Vanderbilt University, and a Postdoctoral Scholar at the University of California, Berkeley.

-His research interests broadly revolve around applied artificial intelligence and machine learning, cyber-physical systems with a focus on smart & connected communities and critical infrastructure, and cybersecurity.
+His research interests revolve around artificial intelligence and cyber-physical systems, focusing on machine learning for decision making and optimization, with applications in smart and connected communities, critical infrastructure, and cybersecurity.

-His research is funded in part by the National Science Foundation, the Department of Energy, the Department of Transportation, and the Department of Homeland Security.
+His research is funded in part by the National Science Foundation, the Department of Energy, the Department of Transportation, and other agencies.

 Machine Learning, Optimization